icsaiml/Gesture_Recognition_Project/README.md

      unzip Project_data.zip

+## Technologies Used

+Python 3.11.5
+numpy 1.24.3
+keras 2.15.0
+tensorflow 2.15.0

-# Final Results using different Hyperparameters and architectures
+# Final Results using different Hyperparameters and architectures have been recorded in the writeup

+## Contact
+Created by [@icsaiml @chinmaynayak] - feel free to contact me!